-CORE 519 - Amish/Las Vegas: Polarities in American Lifestyles Two communities as symbols of the polarities within ourselves and our society.
+CORE 519 - Amish/Las Vegas: Polarities in American Lifestyles

+These two subgroups are symbolic of the polarities within ourselves and our society.
 Las Vegas represents instant gratification, materialism, risk, impulse, excitement, and individualism.
 The Amish symbolize simplicity, plainness, selflessness, community, slow change, and humility.
-Explores both subcultures and reflects on the everyday societal, family, educational, and personal tensions that mirror these polarities.
-Uses interdisciplinary-focused lectures, directed discussions, and videos to illustrate the need to understand how culture affects our daily life.
-Prerequisite: None.
-Credit: 1 semester hour.
+This course explores both subcultures and reflects on the everyday societal, familial, educational, and personal tensions that mirror these polarities.
+It uses interdisciplinary-focused lectures, directed discussions, and videos to illustrate the need to understand how culture affects our daily lives.

-CORE 526 - Narrative and Voice: Themes of Gender and Culture Examines the central need to make meaning from the predicaments and possibilities of human life through story.
+CORE 526 - Narrative and Voice: Themes of Gender and Culture

+Examines the central need to make meaning from the predicaments and possibilities of human life through story.
 Readings draw from different cultural traditions in psychology, anthropology, literature, and biography.
 Participants explore gender and culture as meaning systems that affect individual responses in cognitive, social, and moral realms, drawing connections among their own biographies, individuals they serve, and lives addressed in selected narratives.
-Prerequisite: None.

-CORE 534 - The Informed Life: The Path of Creativity See CORE 511.
+CORE 534 - The Informed Life: The Path of Creativity